cstrachan88/GPSOAuthSharp/README.md

 # GPSOAuthSharp
-A .NET client library for Google Play Services OAuth written in C#.
+A Portable .NET client library for Google Play Services OAuth written in C#.

 This is a C# port of https://github.com/simon-weber/gpsoauth